denisw/redux-preboiled/docs/api/reduceActions.md

 ## Details

-`reduceActions` requests an initial state from the given reducer (using [`getInitialState`](./getInitialState.md)) and then calls the reducer each of the passed actions in the specified order, just as if these actions had been dispatched to the reducer's Redux store.
-The state resulting from the last of these reducer calls is returned.
+`reduceActions` calls `reducer` with each of the passed `actions` -  as if these had been dispatched in the specified order - and returns the resulting state.
+For the first reducer call, the reducer's initial state (as determined by [`getInitialState`](./getInitialState.md)) is used; each following call receives the state returned by the previous one.

-If called without any actions, `reduceActions` simply returns the reducer's initial state (just like [`getInitialState`](./getInitialState.md)).
+If called without any actions, `reduceActions` simply returns the reducer's initial state - that is, `reduceActions(reducer)` is equivalent to `getInitialState(reducer)`.

-This helper is great for reducer tests.
-For instance, you can use it to test that a loading flag is unset if an success action is dispatched after a "request pending" action.
+This helper is meant for use in reducer tests.

 ## Examples